Jay D. Aronson

 Jay Aronson is the founder and director of the Center for Human Rights Science at Carnegie Mellon University.

-He is also Associate Professor of Science, Technology, and Society in the History Department.
-Aronson’s research and teaching focus on the interactions of science, technology, law, media, and human rights in a variety of contexts.
-His current project focuses on the use of digital evidence (especially video) in human rights investigations.
-The goal of this work is two-fold: first, to facilitate partnerships between computer scientists and human rights practitioners to develop better tools and methods for acquiring, authenticating, analyzing, and archiving human rights media; and, second, to understand the extent to which the democratization of human rights documentation (through the global spread of Internet access, social media, and mobile phones) may lead to an increase in accountability and the prevention of violations.
+He is also Professor of Science, Technology, and Society in the History Department.
+Aronson’s research and teaching examine the interactions of science, technology, law, media, and human rights in a variety of contexts.
+His current project focuses on the documentation and analysis of police-involved fatalities and deaths in custody in the United States.
+This work is being done through collaborations with the Pennsylvania Prison Society and Dr. Roger A. Mitchell, the Chief Medical Examiner of Washington, DC.
+In addition, he maintains an active interest in the use of digital evidence (especially video) in human rights investigations.
+In this context, he primarily facilitates partnerships between computer scientists and human rights practitioners to develop better tools and methods for acquiring, authenticating, analyzing, and archiving human rights media.
 Previously, Aronson spent nearly a decade examining the ethical, political, and social dimensions of post-conflict and post-disaster identification of the missing and disappeared in collaboration with a team of anthropologists, bioethicists, and forensic scientists he assembled.
 This work built on his doctoral dissertation, a study of the development of forensic DNA profiling within the American criminal justice system.
 His recent book, Who Owns the Dead?
 The Science and Politics of Death at Ground Zero (Harvard University Press, 2016), which analyzes the recovery, identification, and memorialization of the victims of the 9/11 World Trade Center attacks, is a culmination of this effort.
 Aronson has also been involved in a variety of projects with colleagues from statistics, political science, and conflict monitoring to improve the quality of civilian casualty recording and estimation in times of conflict.
-He is currently in the early stages of a new project on the history of forensic and medico-legal investigations of police-involved fatalities, deaths in custody, and use of force by law enforcement officials in the United States.
 Aronson received his Ph.D. in the History of Science and Technology from the University of Minnesota and was both a pre- and postdoctoral fellow at Harvard University’s John F. Kennedy School of Government.
 His work is funded by generous grants from the MacArthur Foundation, the Oak Foundation, and the Open Society Foundations.

 EducationPh.D.: University of Minnesota, 2004